DzidediSenaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 filename gives no executable permission to owner and group but all permissions to other users chmod 753 filename sets the mode of the file to -rwxr-x-wx chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode
+chmod 007 filename gives no executable permission to owner and group but all permissions to other users chmod 753 filename sets the mode of the file to -rwxr-x-wx chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode chmod -R a+X .
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed